 Sore throat lozenges, sprays and gargle solutions are available at pharmacies.
 These medicines may contain:

 Some of these medicines are not suitable for certain people (e.g. some antiseptics should not be taken by pregnant or breastfeeding women).
 Always check with your doctor or pharmacist before taking any of these medicines to make sure they are suitable for you and to check the side effects.

-You should be careful not to eat or drink hot food if taking local anaesthetic lozenges, because the anaesthetic blunts the pain, and this may result in a burnt mouth.
+Local anaesthetic products numb your throat (and mouth), so when taking these products you should be careful not to eat or drink hot food because this may result in a burnt mouth.

 Take care with sweet syrups and lozenges, particularly in children, as the sugar content may cause tooth decay.
 Lozenges are not recommended for children younger than 4 years due to the risk of choking.

 The following self-help measures can help relieve the pain of a sore throat: